bxparks/AceSegment/README.md

 <a name="Installation"></a>
 ## Installation

-The latest stable release isbe available in the Arduino IDE Library Manager.
+The latest stable release is available in the Arduino IDE Library Manager.
 Search for "AceSegment".
 Click install.

 The development version can be installed by cloning the